-Mr. Leung Yu Tung, Stanley (梁宇東), aged 45, was appointed as an independent non-executive Director on 30 April 2019, and he is currently the chairman of each of the Remuneration Committee, Nomination Committee and Audit Committee.
-He has over 20 years' experience in the accounting and finance field.
-He has acted as an independent non-executive director of Ntegrator International Ltd., a company listed in the Singapore Stock Exchange (Stock Code 5HC), since May 2021.
-He has acted as an independent non-executive director and the chairman of audit committee of Incredible Holdings Limited (formerly known as Vashion Group Limited), a company listed in the Singapore Stock Exchange (Stock Code RDR), since October 2017.
-He is the financial controller of Wewenet Limited since July 2020.
-He had been the finance controller of Luen Hing Textile Company Limited, which Mr. Leung has served from September 2013 to November 2019.
+Mr. Leung Yu Tung, Stanley (梁宇東), aged 43, was appointed as an independent non-executive Director on 30 April 2019, and he is a member of each of the Remuneration Committee, Nomination Committee and Audit Committee.
+He has over 19 years' experience in the accounting and finance field.
+He has acted as an independent non-executive director and the chairman of audit committee of Vashion Group Limited, a company listed in the Singapore Stock Exchange (Stock Code VSHN), since October 2017.
+He is also the finance controller of Luen Hing Textile Company Limited, which Mr. Leung has served from September 2013 to November 2019.
 Prior to that, Mr. Leung worked in the Sweet Dynasty Group as finance manager from January 2012 to September 2013.
 Mr. Leung was admitted as a fellow member of The Hong Kong Institute of Certified Public Accountants and fellow member of Association of Chartered Certified Accountants since 2015 and 2010 respectively.
 He became a Certified Tax Adviser of The Taxation Institute of Hong Kong since 2010.
 Mr. Leung obtained his Master of Professional Accounting and Bachelor of Arts (Hons) Accountancy from the Hong Kong Polytechnic University in 2010 and 2003, respectively and his Higher Diploma in Accountancy from the City University of Hong Kong in 2000.